The National Climate Assessment

 In NCA3 released in 2014, the USGCRP announced it would move to implement a sustained process.
 Regional and sectoral activities are ongoing and special reports are produced on a more frequent basis.

-As part of this effort, the USGCRP will release the Climate Science Special Report (CSSR) in November 2017.
+As part of this effort, the USGCRP released the Climate Science Special Report (CSSR), billed as Volume 1 of the Fourth National Climate Assessment, in November 2017.
 CSSR provides an update to the physical climate science presented in NCA3, including new findings and projections published since the NCA3.
-CSSR is an important input to the authors of the next quadrennial NCA (NCA4).
+CSSR is an important input to the authors of NCA4.

 Who reviews and approves the National Climate Assessment?

 Experts across fields, geographic locations and institutions draft the report.
-In Spring 2017, USGCRP held workshops, listening sessions and offered opportunities for public comment on the outline, and for submitting additional input materials.
+USGCRP holds workshops, listening sessions and offers other opportunities for public comment on the outline, and for submitting additional input materials.

-Sometime between September and December of 2017, USGCRP will open the NCA4 report to a public comment period that allows any member of the public to submit comments and suggestions.
-National Academy of Sciences (NAS) will begin its review at the same time.
+Prior to release, USGCRP opens the NCA report to a public comment period that allows any member of the public to submit comments and suggestions.
+National Academy of Sciences (NAS) also reviews at this time.
+Then, authors respond to every comment and decide what changes to make.
+Every public comment and their responses is made publicly available with the report.

 The final approval process for major USGCRP reports (like the NCA or CSSR) usually requires an interagency technical review that includes all 13 agencies of USGCRP, the Office of Management and Budget (OMB) and other federal offices doing potentially relevant work.